 The “bond” that resin replaces lost or damaged portions of teeth and ensures the continuing health of the rest of your teeth.
 One advantage of bonding over fillings or a crown is that the bond material can be made to match your healthy teeth’ color.

 What’s Involved in Dental Bonding?

-The procedure itself is accomplished in two simple steps: applying and molding the composite resin to the damaged area and using a UV light.
+The procedure itself is accomplished in two simple steps: applying and molding the composite resin to the damaged area before using a UV light.